The visionary teenager who placed his bets on Spanish as an asset

 IEG opens its first commercial office in the U.S. by acquiring Amerispan Study Abroad

 IEG opens its first commercial office in China

 IEG creates a consortium of 30+ Spanish Universities named Eduspain

 IEG acquires three Spanish Language Campuses in Mexico through Solexico

 Through the acquisition of Colombus, new Spanish Language Schools in Costa Rica, Ecuador, and Mexico join IEG

 The Online Learning Division is created

-IEG currently has 32 Spanish Language Campuses in 13 countries, 8 international summer camps, and extensive student residences
+IEG currently has 32 campuses 13 countries, 8 international summer camps, and extensive student residences